Chickenpox

 • severe secondary infections needing intensive care

-• death - in very rare cases, children can die of complications from chickenpox
+• death - in very rare cases, tamariki can die of complications from chickenpox

 Can chickenpox be prevented?

-All children in New Zealand can have chickenpox immunisation at 15 months of age.
+All tamariki in Aotearoa New Zealand can have chickenpox immunisation at 15 months of age.
 It is part of the National Immunisation Schedule.

 Most people who have this vaccine will not get chickenpox.
 If an immunised person does get chickenpox, it is usually mild.

-Your child can also have free chickenpox immunisation if they turn 11 years of age on or after 1 July 2017, if they haven't already had chickenpox or chickenpox immunisation.
+Your child can also have free chickenpox immunisation if they turned 11 years of age on or after 1 July 2017, if they haven't already had chickenpox or chickenpox immunisation.

 Certain high-risk people will still be able to get the vaccine free regardless of their age.
 Talk to your family doctor or practice nurse.